martinnff/Procedural-terrain/README.md

 # Procedural-terrain

-In my master's degree project I worked on lidar point cloud classification models in a forestry context.
+In my master's degree project I worked with lidar point cloud classification models in a forestry context.
 One of the problems I encountered was to get labelled datasets with the characteristics I wanted (leaves, branches and ground labelled with mixtures of tree species) and a sufficient size to be able to train deep learning models.
 While playing Elden Ring I realised that the synthetic trees used to create the maps could be the solution to my lack of real quality data so I decided to employ the methods used in game development to generate my own point clouds.

 To build the synthetic trees was implemented a Lindenmayer system generator (https://en.wikipedia.org/wiki/L-system) and a function to translate the L-system instructions into point clouds sampled on the branches (cylinders) and leaves (flat surfaces) with the desired density.